 Take the train from Moscow to Irkutsk - an amazing piece of engineering in itself - to gaze in wonder at the world’s deepest lake, Lake Baikal.
 Stop en route in Yekaterinburg, Russia’s first industrial city; and the gateway between Europe and the East with the Ural Mountains forming a natural boundary Yekaterinburg’s main claim to fame is as the city where the last Tsar of Russia’s family were assassinated.

-My first tour with Regent was over 28 years ago to the then staunch communist state of Albania.
+My first tour with Regent was over 27 years ago to the then staunch communist state of Albania.
 All foreigners were viewed with suspicion and one had to walk through a disinfectant trough on entry in order not to contaminate the local populace.
 Several times I was hauled before the secret police because members of my group had tried to venture on to a train.
 It took much persuasion to convince them of the British love of rail travel.
-North Korea is not dissimilar today; in order to pay your respects to the late Great Leader and founder of the present day state, you have to be fumigated!
+North Korea is not dissimilar today; in order to pay your respects to the late Great Leader and founder of the present-day state, you have to be fumigated!

 If I had to pick a favourite tour it would have to be Russia and the trip I took down the river Volga.
 There's the Kremlin, GUM and Red Square in Moscow at the start and the Great Palace and famous museums of St Petersburg at the end, but the best bit is that you get to see Russian life from the banks of the Volga.
 There is also a stop in Kizhi Island.
 The huge wooden churches here are one of Russia's least known but most impressive attractions.
 You can travel on a similar trip on one of our 5-Star Russian River Cruise holidays.